dna-storage/framed/README.md

 The final command generates a Pandas dataframe, and stores it at the top directory path of the collection of results, e.g. <top result path>.
 This data frame can be loaded and analyzed any way in which you prefer.
 An example of anlayzing data frames can be found in the notebook [bioinformatics.pynb](notebooks/bioinformatics.pynb) which produces the figures of the paper using raw data collected using `db_gen.py`.

+## FrameD Notebooks

+Included in this repo is a directory with a Jupyter notebook that was used to generate figures for the manuscript.
+This notebook is at the path `notebooks/framed.ipynb`.
+The raw data from simulation outputs that are used to generate figures are at the paths `notebooks/framed_DNArSim.pickle` and `notebooks/framed_iid.pickle`.
+The notebook can be run by starting in the top directory for the project and running:

+	conda activate framed_conda
+	cd notebooks
+	jupyter-lab framed.ipynb

+From there run the notebook to run the full analysis.

 # License